Mr-Zaid20/git-learnig/README.md

-#Welcome to git learnig
+#Welcome To git & GitHub
-this is only use for learning purpose#Welcome to git learnig this is only use for learning purpose#Welcome to git learnig this is only use for learning purpose#Welcome to git learnig this is only use for learning purpose.git-learnig
+This is only for learnng git and practice to improve the basic command of git.